jundalisay/superb/content/en/social/economics/fallacies/profit-maximization-is-absurd.md

 {{< mess >}}
-2/2017 added reference to Pantrynomics
+2/2017 added reference to Superphysics
 6/2021 replaced social liberty with dharmic or taoic liberty
 {{< /mess >}}